 How risky is the Lead-Acid Batteries supply chain?

 Supply chain risk for lead-acid batteries is moderate.
-The manufacture of lead-acid batteries requires diverse raw material inputs, including lead, steel, acid, plastics and chemicals.
-As such, key first-tier suppliers include inorganic chemical manufacturers, plastic products miscellaneous manufacturers, nonferrous metal rolling and alloying companies, copper, zinc and lead refiners and...
+The manufacture of lead-acid batteries requires diverse raw material inputs, including lead, steel and plastics, as well as acids and other chemicals.
+As such, key first tier suppliers include inorganic chemical manufacturers, plastic products miscellaneous manufacturers, nonferrous metal rolling and alloying companies,...
 Subscribe to learn more.